linuxstudio/composer-lab/README.md

 Exercise: Think how to extend the voting business network by adding a new participant (e.g. the observer).

-Note: the `voting` directory in the composer-lab contains the basic network that you get in Step 1.
-Clone this git repo to get copied to your environment.
+Note: the `voting` directory in the composer-lab contains the basic network that you built in [Step 1](#step-1:-model-the-voting-business-network).
+Execute the commands below to clone this repository to your own environment.
 ```
 cd <your preferred directory>
 git clone https://github.com/eciggaar/composer-lab.git
 ```

 ### First Deployment of the business network
-The business network that you've created in the playground needs to be deployed locally as well.
+The business network that you created in the playground needs to be deployed locally as well.
 For this, make sure that the local blockchain network is started and that the PeerAdmin business card is created.
-You can check the status of your blockchain network by executing
+You can check the status of your blockchain network by executing,
 ```
 docker ps
 ```